-A Oxford 250 is University Press (OUP) is the college press of the College of Oxford.
+An Oxford 250 is University Press (OUP), the college press of the College of Oxford.
 It is the leading university press in the world, and its production history dates back to the 1480s.
-Consume officially grant the legal right to print books by ruling in 1586.
-It was the second oldest university press after Cambridge University Press awarded the legal right to publish books.
+Consume officially granted the legal right to print books by ruling in 1586.
+Moreover, it is the second oldest university press after Cambridge University Press, receives the legal right to publish books.

 History of Oxford 250

 By the early 20th century, OUP expand its overseas trade.
 The 1920s saw skyrocketing prices of both resources and labor.
 Paper was hard to come by and had to import from South America through trading companies.
 Economies and marketplaces were slowly healthier as 1920s progress.
 In 1928, the Press’s stamp read London, Edinburgh, Glasgow, Leipzig, Toronto, Melbourne, Cape Town, Bombay, Calcutta, Madras and Shanghai.

 Not all of these full-fledges twigs: in Leipzig, there was a yard run by H. Bochum Beet, and in Canada and Australia, there were small, functional depots in the cities and an army of educational legislatures penetrating the rural fastnesses to sell the Press’s stock as well as books available by firms whose agencies were held by the Press, very often including fiction and light reading.
 The Branch yards in Bombay, Madras, and Calcutta imposed formations with sizable stock inventories in India.